micmejia/bible-dump/AMPC/1 John/1 John 5.md

-So there are three witnesses [^b]_in heaven: the Father, the Word and the Holy Spirit, and these three are One;_
+So there are three witnesses _in heaven: the Father, the Word and the Holy Spirit, and these three are One;_